mthapachhetr2023/mthapachhetr2023/README.md

 - 👋 Hi, I’m @ Madan Thapa Chhetri
 - Ph.D.
 Student at Lehigh University in Civil and Environmental Engineering.
 - Associated with the CAWS lab at Lehigh University
+- Member of Center for Catastrophe Modeling and Resilience , Lehigh University
 - 👀 I’m interested in GIS, Watershed and Water Quality Modeling and Management, Agent-Based Modeling
 - 🌱 I’m currently learning hydrological simulation using SWAT
 - 💞️ I’m looking to collaborate on ABM, Coupled Natural and Human Systems
 - 📫 How to reach me: chhetrim79@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: From Country of Everest, I Love making maps, creating poems, listening to old songs, and playing soccer, cricket, and chess.
+- ⚡ Fun fact: From Country of Mt.
+Everest, I Love making maps, writing poems, listening to old songs, and playing soccer, cricket, and chess.

 <!---
 mthapachhetr2023/mthapachhetr2023 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.